Notes on Causation, Comparison, and Regression: Unweighted comparisons work well in randomized experiments

 \subsection{Learning which treatments work}

-\textbf{1.1 \emph{Learning which treatments work.}} Comparison and contrast are the basic means to learn the effects of causes --- which treatments work --- in a complex world of which we only know so much.
-Particularly in the medical and social sciences, where the units in which the treatments are applied or withheld are highly heterogeneous (humans), these comparisons must be made with special care.
-To make useful contrasts and ``see'' the effect of treatment, it is crucial to build similar groups of subjects, exposed and not exposed to the treatment, in order to isolate its effect from observable and unobservable confounding factors.
+Comparison and contrast are the basic means to learn the effects of causes --- which treatments work --- in a complex world of which we only know so much.
+Especially in fields like medicine and the social sciences, where the distinct heterogeneity of each individual makes them unique, making these comparisons is crucial and requires meticulous attention.
+But to render these contrasts useful and `see' the effect of treatment, it is crucial that subjects exposed and not exposed to the treatment are similar.
+This is essential to isolate the effect from observable and unobservable confounding factors.